Chapter 14 : A Day in the Life

 Background: Font color:

-It was the greatest time of month, right between full moons when I felt most like myself, but not this time; now I was listless, as I had been most of sixth year.
+It was the greatest time of month, right between full moons when I felt most like myself, but not this time; now I was simply lifeless, as I had been most of sixth year.
 Alright, admittedly it had been creeping on for a long time, but I was lucky enough to have friends that were able to make me forget everything for hours at a time.
 When they failed, I resorted to books--and I was beginning to feel like Jane; I was almost out of library books to read.

 As I walked down the lonely corridor with my nose pressed into my current book, History of Hogwarts Headmasters, my foot caught on something and I toppled over, spilling the contents of my bag, my book flying.